 Ultimately, some of your friendships and relationships may end along with your marriage.
 Yet, there will likely be others that flourish.
 Friends that you might not have been quite as close to before may prove to be sound allies because they know what it is like to be in your shoes.
 Your own family may offer to pick up the kids from school or take them to the doctors because they love you and want to help.
 Let them in and give them permission to support you.
 More importantly, give yourself permission to be vulnerable with those that care about you the most.
 This might prove to be difficult at first, especially if you feel you have failed and that others might judge you for it, but it does get easier the more you do it.

 Do Not Be Afraid to Ask for Help

 Friends and family can help you cope with the emotional aspects of your divorce, but there are still a lot of legal implications and complex financial matters to be handled.
 Some of these issues could significantly impact your life, long after the divorce is finalized.
 Rather than try to sort through everything yourself, ask for help.

-Contact an attorney to help with the legal aspects, and consider talking to a financial advisor if you think you need help sorting out the assets, debts, and tax implications of your divorce.
+Contact an attorney to help with the legal aspects and consider talking to a financial advisor if you think you need help sorting out the assets, debts, and tax implications of your divorce.
 Lastly, when it comes to the emotional aspect, consider also speaking with a therapist or counselor.
-This can help you deal with some of the deeper emotions that extend past what friends and family may be able to help with.
+This can help you deal with some of the deeper emotions that extend past what friends and family may be able to help you with.

-Contact Our Kane County Divorce Lawyers
+Contact Our St. Charles Divorce Lawyers